Organize your finances

 To answer that question, lenders look at the elements that make up your financial profile.
 This includes your credit history, the cash you have available for a down payment and closing costs, your income, and your current debt and financial obligations.
 Then, taking the current interest rate into account, your lender will give you an estimated maximum loan.
 By adding your loan amount to the funds that you plan to use for your down payment, you will now know your home purchase price range.

-What determines how I will be Approved for?
+What determines how much I will be approved for?

 Two general guidelines are used by lenders to determine the loan amount that’s best for you.
 Based on your individual financial profile, these guidelines ensure that your expenses and debt payments don’t take up too much of your income.
 These guidelines help you to remain inside your financial comfort zone after you become a homeowner.

 The first guideline is known as the housing expense-to-income ratio.
 It compares your proposed monthly home payment (PITI) to your total household gross monthly income.
 The second guideline is the debt-to-income ratio.
 This compares your anticipated monthly loan payment to your gross (pre-tax) monthly earnings and your monthly debt payments.
 Monthly debt includes expenses such as credit cards, car loans, student loans, consumer loans, and other financial obligations such as child support and alimony.

 Many of today’s loan programs offer guidelines with more flexible qualifying ratios that allow you to devote more of your gross monthly income to your combined monthly debt.
 Your home loan consultant will help you to get a good idea of the maximum loan amount you can comfortably afford.

 Your credit report is an important consideration to lenders reviewing your financial profile.
 If you have a history of paying your monthly obligations on time, that’s a signal to a lender that you are likely to make your monthly loan payments on time, too.
 Your credit can also be a factor in the type of loan program for which you may qualify.